 Steps to complete before you arrive

-- Pay your enrollment deposit, if you haven’t already.
+- Pay your enrollment deposit here, if you haven’t already.

 - Be sure you have received a confirmation email from the Campus Involvement and Leadership Office.

-Upon arrival, follow the road signs to your residence hall where you can check-in after 9:00am.
-You will be greeted by an army of "We-Haulers"--students who are eager to transport all of your belongings from your vehicle into your residence hall room!
+Upon arrival, follow the road signs to your residence hall where you can check in.
+You will be greeted by an army of "We-Haulers"—students who are eager to transport all of your belongings from your vehicle into your residence hall room!
 You will have the entire day to get settled into your room.
-Your Orientation Leader (OL) will post a note on your door telling you your orientation group number.
-Following dinner you will assemble with your orientation group.
+Your orientation leader (OL) will post a note on your door telling you your orientation group number.
+Following dinner, you will assemble with your orientation group for check-in.

-You are welcome to have lunch and dinner on-campus during the day on September 2.
-You will receive a phone call to your off-campus residence from your Orientation Leader (OL) telling you your orientation group number which you will meet following dinner.
+You are welcome to have lunch and dinner on-campus on August 28.
+You will receive a phone call to your off-campus residence from your OL telling you your orientation group number.
+You will meet you orientation group following dinner.
 We do not offer on-campus sleeping accommodations during QUEST, but all the meals during QUEST are included for you.
 Off-campus commuting students will arrive on campus by 1 p.m. for orientation events.

-All meals for new first-year, transfer residents and off-campus students are included during QUEST, beginning with lunch on Wednesday, September 2 and continuing through supper on Monday, September 7.
+All meals for new first-year students are included during QUEST, beginning with lunch on Friday, August 28 and continuing through dinner on Monday, August 31.